 |Bio and Links|

 I will try to help anyone who asks.
-I have been a dedicated genealogist for over 25 years.
-One of my true passions in life since my earliest years.
+Genealogical research is one of my true passions in life.
 If you need a local (Western Massachusetts) photo and you are not getting any response from a photo request, send me a message or email and I will get one for you provided the headstone exists.
 I am quite adept at decifering even the most worn and aged headstones, and have access to various local genealogy libraries and state archives which may provide plot and location info.